 If you have a background in the languages of any of the host countries to which you are applying -- even if you plan on taking courses in English -- there is space in the application to comment on this.
 Include how you learned the language (eg. spoke it growing up, learned formally in a classroom, etc.), and your approximate level of fluency.

-Note, this document must be downloaded and saved prior to starting in order for fields to auto-calculate and save.
+Note, this document must be downloaded and saved prior to starting, in order to save the content you type into the fillable fields.

 Declaration of Applicant

 To complete your application, you must certify that all statements and documents in your application are true and complete, and that you understand that any misrepresentation may result in cancellation of your application, academic discipline and/or legal consequences.